-Drop in sinks, as the name says, are dropped into a hole cut in the countertop, with a rim that runs around its edges.
-These are super easy to install.
+The cost to install a drop-in sink is about $150.
+As the name says, drop-in sinks are dropped into a hole cut in the countertop.
+They have a rim that runs around the edges.
+Drop-in sinks are super easy to install.

 Vessel sinks cost $200 to install.
 These sinks look like bowls that sit atop a cabinet and are popular in high-end bathrooms.
 They may be made of glass, copper, ceramic, or stone and are fairly easy to install.

 Undermount sinks cost $230 to install.
 These sinks are mounted below a countertop, so they appear to hang beneath the counter.
 Undermounts are heavy and need to be installed in a stone or concrete counter on a sturdy cabinet base—no laminate counters or MDF cabinets for this style.
-Installing undermounts is tricky, because the contractor will need to properly seal the edges to prevent leaks and make sure water drains properly.
+Installing undermounts is tricky because the contractor will need to properly seal the edges to prevent leaks and make sure water drains properly.

 Below are the average prices of different sinks based on their material:

-New bathroom or kitchen faucets will cost $115 on average nationwide for installation.
+New bathroom or kitchen faucets will cost $115 for installation.
 The cost of faucets depends on the type you pick, with prices ranging from $100 for a basic, stainless steel, single-handle kitchen faucet to $1,200 for a high-end, two-handle bridge faucet with sprayer and a high, swan-necked arch.

 If you're updating your faucets along with the sink, you'll need to pay the plumber to swap them out as well as buy new faucets.

-New sink installation in a place where there wasn't one before, like in a new home, a room addition, or as part of a major bathroom or kitchen remodel, is more complicated and expensive, since new plumbing has to be set up.
-Expect to pay $1,000-$3,500 for the plumber to install pipes and tie them to the existing water lines.
+New sink installation in a place where there wasn't one before, like in a new home, a room addition (or as part of a major bathroom or kitchen remodel) is more complicated and expensive because new plumbing has to be set up.
+Expect to pay $450-$1,000 per fixture if the plumber needs to install pipes and tie them to the existing water lines.

-A simple replacement will be more affordable, since all of the necessary plumbing is already in place.
+A simple replacement will be more affordable because all of the necessary plumbing is already in place.
 To cut down on costs, keep the new sink in the same spot as the old one.

 The cost to install a kitchen sink and faucet is usually more than installing bathroom sinks and sinks.
 Kitchen sinks are bigger and need to be connected to more plumbing fixtures, like garbage disposals or spray nozzles.

 Installing a different type of sink than your old one will increase the labor costs.
 Let's say you replace a single basin, stainless steel, drop-in sink with a double-basin farmhouse.
-You'll need to redo the counter and cabinets around the sink to make it fit.
-This drives up labor costs, and may require the work of a remodeling company or general contractor as well as a plumber.
+You'll likely need to redo the counter and cabinets around the sink to make it fit.
+This drives up labor costs and may require a remodeling company, general contractor and/or a plumber.

 Depending on what your remodel and new sink installation involves, you will also have to consider some or all of the following labor costs:

 - Plumbing.
 Some plumbers will charge a flat rate for sink installation, while others will charge by the hour.
-Expect to pay $130-$400 on average nationwide to replace a sink with a similar model in a location where supply and drain lines are in place.
+Expect to pay $130-$400, on average, to replace a sink with a similar model in a location where supply and drain lines are in place.

 - Cabinets.
-If you need to change your cabinet base to accommodate your new sink, expect to pay $100-$600 per linear foot for new cabinets (depending on the type of cabinet you opt for).
+If you need to change your cabinet base to accommodate your new sink, expect to pay $75-$1,000+ per linear foot for new cabinets (depending on the type of cabinet you opt for).

 - Sink removal.
 For replacements, you'll need to pay to remove the old sink and haul it off.
 Some plumbers will charge extra for the demo and disposal, while others include it in the cost of the installation.
 Expect to pay $20-$70 to remove the old sink and $25-$35 to have it hauled away.